Code-Institute-Submissions/Line-Planner/README.md

 ### Surface

-The site is dominated by a map API which can be presented in a variety of styles including the default street, satellite, a hydrid of these, or light and dark modes.
-This presented a visual challeng in slecting appropriate interface controls and visuals which would be clear and legible across all the backdrops.
+The site is dominated by a map API which can be presented in a variety of styles including the default street, satellite, a hybrid of these, or light and dark modes.
+This presented a visual challenge in selecting appropriate interface controls and visuals which would be clear and legible across all the backdrops.
 The choice of mildy transparent containers which sit above the main map retain the emphasis on the map element to the user and the use of vibrant colours not typically found on the map element help to segrate these from the map visually.
 Keeping colours consistent between linked feature types, such as blue for the Boundary interface and the actual boundary polygon on the map assist the user in making the link between